FiereEinar/inventory-application/README.md

 # Inventory Application

 Inventory Application made with Express, Node.js, and MongoDB.
 It uses the Pug templating engine for rendering views.
-It supports full CRUD operations on items and categories plus a bonus feature of image upload for items.
+It supports full CRUD operations on items and categories plus a bonus feature of image upload for items using cloudinary.

 ## Built with